projectacrn/acrn-hypervisor/doc/tutorials/gpu-passthru.rst

 When enabling GVT-d, the Guest OS cannot light up the physical screen before the OS driver loads.
-As a result, the Guest BIOS and the Grub UI is not visible on the physical screen.
-The occurs because the physical display is initialized by the GOP driver or VBIOS before the OS driver loads, and the Guest BIOS doesn't have them.
+As a result, the Guest BIOS and the Grub UI are not visible on the physical screen.
+This occurs because the physical display is initialized by the GOP driver or VBIOS before the OS driver loads, and the Guest BIOS doesn't have them.